mikaelnet/Sitecore.RelNoOpener/README.md

 Build the solution and copy the .dll and .config files into your solution.

 ## Compatibility
 This code is pretty generic and will probably work on most versions of Sitecore, though it's not very well tested.
-You might need to change the version reference to Sitecore.Kernel.
+You might need to change the version reference to Sitecore.Kernel and HtmlAgilityPack.
+When possible, use the same version of HtmlAgilityPack as your Sitecore version uses, or you'd have to add an assembly binding reference in your web.config.